Hawra31/Hawra31/README.md

 - 👋 Hi, I’m @Hawra31
-- 👀 I’m interested in Data Science and Machine Learning.
+- 👀 I’m interested in all things data.
 - 📫 How to reach me hawra31@outlook.com

 <!---